Eva Bachmann

 Displaced

 In the corner, a tablet is enclosed in a red retro TV, nearly identical to the one from my childhood.
 The looped video by Young Europeans presents a timelapse depicting "How 1000 years of European Borders Change."
-This serves as a compelling reminder of European history, illustrating the dynamic evolution of its borders over time.
-The video encapsulates the complexities and absurdities inherent in the ever-changing nationalities, migration, and displacement, offering an insight into transcultural identities.
+The video positions European border transformations as political regimes of movement and restriction, anchoring personal histories in the history of displacement rather than in longing for a mythical origin.

 Living Room